 Inclusiveness - acceptance and support, denying any form of discrimination

 Honesty - communication and acting in a truthful way

-Although Goodwood Park Healthcare Group does not strongly align or affiliate with any particular Iwi/Hapū, we have positive and enduring relationships with many Iwi and Hapū throughout mid to upper North Island area where we currently have services.
-This allows us to build localised relationships that best meet needs of each individual client.
+Although Goodwood Park Healthcare Group does not strongly align or affiliate with any particular Iwi/Hapū, we have positive and enduring relationships with many Iwi and Hapū throughout the mid to upper North Island area where we currently have services.
+This allows us to build localised relationships that best meet the needs of each individual client.